 - 323. For the volatility analysis, the behaviour of the available interest rates for each maturity and non-EEA currency over the past 105 business days is analysed (this is approximately a chronological period of five months). - 324.
 The analysis is conducted for rates directly observed in markets (e.g. par swap rates where swaps are the financial instrument used as reference), for zero-coupon spot rates, and finally for the 1-year forward rate term structure. - 325.
-For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behaviour of the volatility calculated considering the last 21 days (approximately one chronological month).
-Therefore, 84 values of the volatility for each rate are calculated, with rolling windows referring to the last 105 trading days (i.e. for average of the last 21 daily logarithmic changes.
+For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behaviour of the volatility calculated considering the last 21 days29(approximately one chronological month).
+Therefore, 84 values of the volatility for each rate are calculated, with rolling windows referring to the last 105 trading days (i.e. for the oldest 21 dates in the series, no volatility is calculated, as these dates do not have the 21-day period of reference necessary for the calculation).

-Volatility = standard deviation of natural logarithms of variations =
+Volatility = standard deviation of natural logarithms of variations = average of the last 21 daily logarithmic changes.